La cura del seno - Mysanity

 Daily hygiene

-During breastfeeding, the nipple and the area around it should be carefully cleaned both before and after feeding.
-Boiled or distilled water can be used as a detergent, but generally it is convenient to use cotton wool pads already soaked in detergent substances: it is better to avoid soap (especially if it is not neutral), because using it in this way is often "violent" for the skin.
+During breastfeeding, the nipple and the area around it should be thoroughly cleaned both before and after feeding.
+As a cleanser, you can use boiled or distilled water, but in general it is convenient to use cotton pads already soaked in cleansing substances: it is better to avoid soap (especially if it is not neutral), because using it this way is often "violent" for the skin.

-After cleaning at the end of the feeding, a greasy ointment should be applied and then gauze or breast pads (special disks to protect the nipple) until the next feeding.
-If the milk flows spontaneously and soils your underwear, simply insert special milk absorbent cups between your breasts and bra and throw them away after use.
+After cleaning at the end of the feeding, apply a greasy ointment and then gauze or absorbent pads (special pads to protect the nipple) until the next feeding.
+If the milk flows spontaneously and soils the underwear, just insert special absorbent pads between the breast and the bra, which are thrown away after use.

 Abrasions and fissures

-Simple peelings of the nipple skin are uncomfortable, but heal easily.
+Simple nipple skin peels are annoying, but heal easily.

-The case of fissures is very different: these are cracks that can have a circular pattern all around the nipple or arranged in a radial pattern with the center on the tip of the nipple itself.
-In any case, fissures make breastfeeding extremely painful and, moreover, represent an open passage for microbes which can make inflammation of the breast (mastitis) possible.
+The case of cracks is very different: these are cracks that can have a circular pattern all around the nipple or arranged in a radial pattern with the center on the tip of the nipple itself.
+In any case, cracks make breastfeeding extremely painful and, moreover, represent an open passage for microbes that can make inflammation of the breast (mastitis) possible.

-To prevent them, you need to strengthen the nipples already during pregnancy with adequate preparation.
+To prevent them, you need to strengthen your nipples during pregnancy with adequate preparation.

-The other precaution is not to keep the baby attached to the same breast for an excessive time.
-At the beginning you have to start by holding it for a maximum of 5 minutes per breast and then alternating the two breasts; then the feeding time for each breast will gradually increase up to about 10 minutes.
+The other precaution is not to keep the baby attached to the same breast for too long.
+At the beginning you should start by keeping him attached to each breast for a maximum of 5 minutes and then alternating the two breasts; then the feeding time for each breast will gradually increase up to about 10 minutes.

-To treat them you need a special silver nipple cover or suspend breastfeeding for at least 24-48 hours and treat the area with a special healing ointment.
-To ensure the baby does not run out of milk and to prevent milk secretion from decreasing, a special nipple can be applied to the breast which allows the baby to suck without touching the breast or a breast pump equipped with a teat.
+To treat them, you need a special silver nipple cover or stop breastfeeding for at least 24-48 hours and treat the area with a special healing ointment.
+To prevent the baby from being left without milk and to prevent milk secretion from decreasing, you can apply a special nipple to the breast that allows the baby to suck without touching the breast or a breast pump with a teat.

 Back to blog